-The seasonal Split Rock Lighthouse reopens for this annual tribute that includes a film about the freighter, a second film about Great Lakes shipwrecks, a solemn ceremony and once-a-year opportunity to climb to the top of the tower after dark.
+The seasonal Split Rock Lighthouse opens for this annual tribute that includes a film about the freighter, a solemn ceremony and once-a-year opportunity to climb to the top of the tower after dark.
 Fee charged.

 But wait, there’s more: